dcreutz/SQM-Visualizer/README.md

 The software can be run as a web application or standalone (no server).

 The SQM Visualizer software is free and open-source, provided as-is and licensed under the GNU Affero General Public License version 3, or (at your option) any later version.
-The sofware was designed and developed by Darren Creutz.
+The software was designed and developed by Darren Creutz.

 While absolutely not mandatory, if you install the software on a public website and/or find it useful, the author would appreciate a quick email to [dcreutz@dcreutz.com](mailto:dcreutz@dcreutz.com?subject=SQMVisualizer) letting him know.